samuelroland/ADS-labs/lab03.md

 1751
 ```

-TODO: do we need to repeat the information here or it's just obvious and we don't need to make the results explicit ??

 9. Read the documentation for the tee command.
 Repeat the analysis of the previous question for browsers running on Windows and insert tee into the pipeline such that the user agent strings (including repeats) are written to a file for further analysis (the filename should be useragents.txt ).